Philip Zialor

-Philip Zialor (born September 6, 1976) is a Seychellois footballer.
-He was a striker on the Seychelles national football team.
+Philip Zialor (born September 6, 1976) is a Seychellois former professional footballer who played as a striker.

 Zialor holds national records for most goals in a career (with 14) and most in a single game, netting four against Mauritius in the 2008 COSAFA Cup.
 He also scored two of his team's four goals in the 2010 World Cup qualifying matches.